 - Taping for muscle re-education or joint immobilisation

 - Airway clearance techniques and breathing exercises

 - Soft tissue massage

 - Home exercise programs to improve mobility, flexibility and strength

-- In-house exercise programs delivered by collaboration with our Exercise Physiologist
+- In-house physio and exercise programs delivered by collaboration with our Exercise Physiologist